quicwg/base-drafts/draft-ietf-quic-http.md

 sensitive to the creation and exchange of data on unidirectional streams.
-Endpoints that set low values for the QUIC transport parameters `initial_max_uni_streams` and `initial_max_stream_data_uni` will increase the chance that the remote peer reaches the limit early.
+Endpoints that set low values for the QUIC transport parameters `initial_max_uni_streams` and `initial_max_stream_data_uni` will increase the chance that the remote peer reaches the limit early and becomes blocked.
 In particular, the value chosen for `initial_max_uni_streams` should consider that remote peers may wish to exercise reserved stream behaviour ({{stream-grease}}).
-Limits can be increased post handshake at the cost of additional RTT, for example by exchanging `STREAMS_BLOCKED` and `MAX_STREAMS` QUIC frames.
-To reduce the possibility of this situation occuring, both clients and servers SHOULD send a value of three or greater for the QUIC transport parameter `initial_max_uni_streams`, and a value of eight or greater for the QUIC transport `initial_max_stream_data_uni`.
+To reduce the likelihood of blocking, both clients and servers SHOULD send a value of three or greater for the QUIC transport parameter `initial_max_uni_streams`, and a value of 1,024 or greater for the QUIC transport `initial_max_stream_data_uni`.

 If the stream header indicates a stream type which is not supported by the